What It Really Means to Turn Fifty

 - Take yourself to a spa or pamper palace.
 Repeat often.

-- Make a point of treating yourself well by eating for health not mood.
+- Make a point of treating yourself well by eating for your health not your mood.

 - If it doesn’t support you or make you feel positive, let it go.